-228. On or around September 6, 2017, less than one week before managers began meeting to determi ine cali bration ratings, the Google employee suddenly and suspiciously received verbal feedback from his manager that he was in danger of not meeting expectations.
-On the next day, Robinson emailed the Google employee that the "[next] (and near-final) step in the process on our sid would t oe a cha at with your current manager.
-This is a normal piece of due diligence that I do for all transfer s, and i it's usually the last step before we make a formal transfer offer."
+189. On or around September 6, 2017, less than one week before managers begin meeting to determine calibration ratings, the Google employee suddenly and suspiciously received verbal feedback from his manager that he was in danger of not meeting expectations.
+On the next day, Robinson emailed the Google employee that the "[next] (and near-final) step in the process on our side would be a chat with your current manager.
+This is a normal piece of due diligence that I do for all transfers, and it's usually the last step before we make a formal transfer offer."

-- 229. On September 12, 2017, the Google employee informed his reviewing manager of his desire to join the Google X team.
-His reviewing manager claimed to be supportive of the transfer, even offering to expedite it to ensure it would go through before performance reviews are finalized. - 230.
-On September 19, 2017, during the weekly one-on-one meetings, his reviewing manager began discussing the Google employee's future with the team, and told the Google employee that he needed to deliver a sizeable project in the final quarter of the year with "no room for failure."
-The Google employee understood this statement to mean that his performance review and his transfer were now in jeopardy. - 231.
+- 190. On September 12, 2017, the Google employee informed his reviewing manager of his desire to join the Google X team.
+His reviewing manager claimed to be supportive of the transfer, even offering to expedite it to ensure it would go through before performance reviews are finalized. - 191.
+On September 19, 2017, during the weekly one-on-one meetings, his reviewing manager began discussing the Google employee's future with the team, and told the Google employee that he needs to deliver a sizeable project in the final quarter of the year with "no room for failure."
+The Google employee understood this statement to mean that his performance review and his transfer were now in jeopardy. - 192.
 A few days later, on September 22, 2017, the Google employee received an email from Robinson titled "Bad News."
-The email went on to state that "[a]fter a lot of thought and discussion, I've come to the conclusion that the right fit isn't there for you and our team at this time." - 232.
-Robinson's sudden and cryptic turnaround, along with the Google employee's reviewing manager's negative verbal feedback, just a few weeks after the Google employee's comment of support in Damore's memo, made it clear that the transfer was subverted by the Google employee's management chain at Google due to his political views. - 233.
-On or about October 12, 2017, the Google employee confronted his reviewing manager during their one-on-one meeting about his call with Robinson, but his reviewing manager naturally denied any wrongdoing and stated that he only "had a 15-minute conversation regarding [the Google employee's] strengths and weaknesses." - 234.
+The email went on to state that "[a]fter a lot of thought and discussion, I've come to the conclusion that the right fit isn't there for you and our team at this time." - 193.
+Robinson's sudden and cryptic turnaround, along with the Google employee's reviewing manager's negative verbal feedback, just a few weeks after the Google employee's comment of support in Damore's memo, made it clear that the transfer was subverted by the Google employee's management chain at Google due to his political views. - 194.
+On or about October 12, 2017, the Google employee confronted his reviewing manager during their one-on-one meeting about his call with Robinson, but his reviewing manager naturally denied any wrongdoing and stated that he only "had a 15-minute conversation regarding [the Google employee's] strengths and weaknesses." - 195.
 On or about October 25, 2017, two weeks after that weekly meeting, the Google employee received a "Needs Improvement" rating.
 This occurred despite the fact that his reviewing manager had been assuring the Google employee every week since September 19, 2017, that he had been meeting expectations.
 The Google employee also argued that the rating was unfair because he only learned of his alleged "poor performance" on September 6, 2017.